etpinard/karma-benchmark-json-reporter/README.md

 Defaults: `function (results) { return { results: results } }`.

-If `formatOutput` returns an array, then items in the array will written in separate JSON files in the same order as the given `pathToJson` array setting.
+If `formatOutput` returns an array, then items in the array will be written in separate JSON files in the same order as the given `pathToJson` array setting.

-Otherwise, the `formatOutput` return value gets JSON stringified into a single JSON file.
+Otherwise, the `formatOutput` return value gets JSON stringified into a single JSON file located at `pathToJson`.

 ## Credits